 There are countless ways to save for retirement, each with their benefits and drawbacks.
-What I wanna focus on are a few defined contribution plans you’ll find in the workplace today.
+What I want to focus on are a few defined contribution plans you’ll find in the workplace today.
 A Defined Contribution Plan is a type of retirement plan in which the employer or the employee (or both) make contributions to on a regular basis.
 Some employers might offer multiple options to their employees, but typically certain qualifications must be met in order to take part in a specific plan.

 Defined Benefit Pension Plan